hlzz/hlzz.github.io/_posts/2016-4-12-dotfiles.md

 * vimprj: Plugin for managing options for different projects.

-For more instructions head over to the [dotfiles](https://github.com/hlzz/dotfiles) on GitHub.
+For more instructions, head over to the [dotfiles](https://github.com/hlzz/dotfiles) on GitHub.